 A related question is the impact of a revision of the existing classification list on commitments where the classification or definitions used is unclear.
 It would be necessary first to determine the relevance of W/120 or any other classification in defining the content of existing entries.
-In that regard, it is worth noting that W/120 has been used in other WTO legal texts,2 as an indication of the services universe.
-It may be also worth noting that, except for those of recently acceded members, most schedules do not indicate whether W/120 or any other classification has been used as a basis, perhaps because at the time of making those commitments the question of an evolving classifications of the classification used might change in the current negotiations.
+In that regard, it is worth noting that W/120 has been used in other WTO legal texts, as an indication of the services universe.
+It may be also worth noting that, except for those of recently acceded members, most schedules do not indicate whether W/120 or any other classification has been used as a basis, perhaps because at the time of making those commitments the question of an evolving classification was not considered.
+The perception about the need for explicit indications of the classification used might change in the current negotiations.